George M. Marovich

-George Michael Marovich (born January 2, 1931) is an inactive Senior United States district judge of the United States District Court for the Northern District of Illinois.
+George Michael Marovich (born January 2, 1931) is an inactive senior United States district judge of the United States District Court for the Northern District of Illinois.

 Education and career

-Born in East Hazel Crest, Illinois, Marovich received a Bachelor of Science degree from the University of Illinois at Urbana–Champaign in 1952 and a Juris Doctor from the University of Illinois College of Law in 1954.
+Marovich was born in East Hazel Crest, Illinois.
+He received a Bachelor of Science degree from the University of Illinois at Urbana–Champaign in 1952, where he was a member of Tau Kappa Epsilon fraternity, and a Juris Doctor from the University of Illinois College of Law in 1954.
 He was a title examiner for the Chicago Title and Trust Company in Chicago, Illinois from 1954 to 1959.
 He was in private practice in South Holland, Illinois from 1959 to 1966.
 He was a vice president & trust officer for South Holland Trust & Savings Bank of South Holland from 1966 to 1976.
 He was a judge of the Criminal Division of the Circuit Court of Cook County, Illinois from 1976 to 1985.
 He was a judge of the Chancery Division of the Circuit Court of Cook County, Illinois from 1985 to 1988.